-Postgres Expert produces an easily navigated report that contains an analysis of the selected rules, categorized by high, medium, and low severities, for the selected servers.
+Postgres Expert produces an easily navigated report that contains an analysis of the selected rules, categorized by high, medium, and low severities, for the selected servers (see Figure 11.5).

-Fig. 5: The Postgres Expert report
+Figure 11.5 - The Postgres Expert report.

 The report header contains a summary of the report, and includes the date and time that the report was generated, the number of rules analyzed, and the number of deviations from best practices found by Postgres Expert.
 Use the Jump to drop-down listbox to select a server to navigate to the section of the report that targets recommendations for that server.